lisoletu/SQL-Fundamentals-Exercises/README.md

 This folder contains:

 * Exercise 3: SQL CASE Statements (PDF)
-* CSV dataset used for the exercise
+* CSV datasets used for the exercise
 * SQL solution script

 ### 📁 Updated_exercises